-Everything about Chateau La Bienfaisance St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau La Bienfaisance St. Emilion with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, information on the vineyards, and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 In 1990, Chateau La Bienfaisance was purchased by its still current owners, which consists of a partnership between the Duval-Fleury and Corneau families.
 Chateau La Bienfaisance is located in the Fombrauge sector of the Saint Emilion appellation, which is just due east of the St. Emilion village.